ArcaneZane/Delta_Green/README.md

 ### manifest.json

 The basic configuration at `manifest.json` is what you need to change to customize your terminal.
-You can change the terminal year date, the server name, a customized icon, the terminal identification (this is what is written just before the cursor), as well as the default user id and name (normally this will be "user", but it can be whatever you want).
+You can change the terminal, month date, day date, year date, the server name, a customized icon, the terminal identification (this is what is written just before the cursor), as well as the default user id and name (normally this will be "user", but it can be whatever you want).
 Note however that, once you login to the server, the username will change.